NSO-developer/nso-gitbook/cisco-apicdc/README.md

   - Configure the way the NED wil get the configuration when performing a sync-from.

     When executing sync-from the NED supports multiple ways of getting the configuration file.
-    Using the following ned-settings, the NED can get the config file using ftp or sftp protocols, localhost or a intermediate host.
+    Using the following ned-settings, the NED can get the config file using ftp, sftp or scp protocols localhost or a intermediate host.
 It also can do a sync-from a static (handled by the user) file without triggering a config export from APIC device.

     ```
-    devices device dev-1 ned-settings cisco-apicdc protocol <sftp/ftp>
+    devices device dev-1 ned-settings cisco-apicdc protocol <scp/sftp/ftp>
     devices device dev-1 ned-settings cisco-apicdc config-path <path>
     devices device dev-1 ned-settings cisco-apicdc local-host <true/false>
     devices device dev-1 ned-settings cisco-apicdc host <host>